google/highway/g3doc/quick_reference.md

 ### Masks

-Let `M` denote a mask capable of storing true/false for each lane.
+Let `M` denote a mask capable of storing a logical true/false for each lane (the encoding depends on the platform).

 #### Creation